 Birds typically look for food around the same time each day, so you can place worms in a feeder or tray at the same time the birds regularly visit.
 Make sure the birds can access the feeder but that the worms can’t crawl out!
 Some Wild Birds Unlimited feeders to consider are the WBU Dinner Bell Feeder and mealworm feeders.
 Mealworms are a great way to attract birds that don’t ordinarily come to seed feeders.

 Mealworms can be fed both alive or dried, although many birds prefer the live mealworms as they typically eat live insects in nature.
 Most of the birds we feed in our backyard eat insects as a large part of their diet, feeding mealworms will please these insect eating birds.
-Mealworms attract a host of birds including: robins, bluebirds, Blue Jays, sparrows, finches, cardinals, woodpeckers, nuthatches, titmice, wrens, chickadees, warblers and even Purple Martins.
+Mealworms attract a host of birds including: American Robins, Eastern Bluebirds, jays, sparrows, finches, Northern Cardinals, woodpeckers, nuthatches, wrens, chickadees, warblers and even Purple Martins.

 See a video about feeding mealworms at the bottom of this page.